 A nanoporous hybrid membrane for natural gas upgrading

-A French-Saudi consortium including researchers from the Institut Charles Gerhardt Montpellier (Université Montpellier/CNRS/ENSCM) and the Centre de Research Advanced Membranes and Porous Materials (KAUST University) has developed a new crystalline porous hybrid material which, when processed as a membrane, purifies natural gas by selectively capturing not only nitrogen but also carbon dioxide from methane with exceptional selectivity and permeability.
-Published in the journal Nature on June 23, 2022, this work opens up the possibility of more efficient industrial processes for purifying natural gas and biogas.
+A Franco-Saudi consortium comprising researchers from the Charles Gerhardt Montpellier Institute (Montpellier University/CNRS/ENSCM) and the Center for Research on Advanced Membranes and Porous Materials (KAUST University) has developed a new crystalline porous hybrid material which, when used in membrane form, purifies natural gas by selectively capturing not only nitrogen but also carbon dioxide from methane with exceptional selectivity and permeability.
+Published in the journal Nature on June 23, 2022, this work paves the way for more efficient industrial processes for purifying natural gas and biogas.

-In today's energy context, the valorization of natural gas, which represents more than 25% of the world's energy sources, is of major interest for its use in domestic installations or in industry.
-Natural gas sources, essentially contaminated with nitrogen and carbon dioxide, are currently purified on an industrial scale using energy-intensive cryogenic distillation processes, which represent a significant economic cost in the exploitation of this energy source.
-It is therefore becoming urgent to consider alternative, more efficient and less costly purification technologies.
+In the current energy context, the utilization of natural gas, which accounts for more than 25% of global energy sources, is of major interest for its use in domestic installations or in industry.
+Natural gas sources, which are mainly contaminated with nitrogen and carbon dioxide, are currently purified on an industrial scale using energy-intensive cryogenic distillation processes, which represent a significant economic cost in the exploitation of this energy source.
+It is therefore becoming urgent to consider alternative purification technologies that are more efficient and less costly.

-A French-Saudi consortium has designed a porous, crystallized hybrid material, commonly known as a Metal-Organic Framework (MOF), formed by the association of a metal oxide connected by an organic ligand, capable of preferentially fixing nitrogen to methane.
-This solid features nano-sized cages accessible through triangular windows whose size and shape have been shaped to allow the passage of nitrogen, a linear molecule, and exclude access for methane, a spherical molecule.
+A French-Saudi consortium has designed a crystallized porous hybrid material, commonly known as a metal-organic framework (MOF), formed by combining a metal oxide connected by an organic ligand, capable of preferentially binding nitrogen rather than methane.
+This solid has nanometric-sized cages accessible through triangular windows whose size and shape have been designed to allow the passage of nitrogen, a linear molecule, while excluding methane, a spherical molecule.

-Applicable to the selective capture of other contaminants such as carbon dioxide, the design of this new membrane, the result of a synergy between complementary disciplines (molecular modeling, materials development, membrane manufacturing and performance testing), opens up new prospects on an industrial scale for the valorization of natural gas and biogas.
-And beyond that, it could well revolutionize the problem of gas purification, which represents major challenges in the energy and environmental fields (improvement of air quality, production of pure hydrogen, etc.).
+Applicable to the selective capture of other contaminants such as carbon dioxide, the design of this new membrane, which is the result of synergy between complementary disciplines (molecular modeling, materials development, membrane manufacturing, and performance testing), opens up new prospects on an industrial scale for the recovery of natural gas and biogas.
+And beyond that, it could well revolutionize the issue of gas purification, which represents major challenges in the field of energy and the environment (improving air quality, producing pure hydrogen, etc.).

-Design of a porous hybrid material for the selective trapping of nitrogen in relation to methane & Development of a membrane with exceptional performance for the purification of natural gas (Sheng Zhou).
+Design of porous hybrid material for selective nitrogen trapping relative to methane & Development of a membrane with exceptional performance for natural gas purification (Sheng Zhou).

 Practical information: